tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_getting_started_section.md

 ### Cause 5: The tech might be too complicated for tech writers to walk through themselves

 Another reason why getting started tutorials might be absent from docs is because the tech itself might be beyond the tech writer's reach.
 Suppose you have an advanced product that requires senior-engineering-level knowledge to use.
 In this scenario, the tech writer might mainly be acting as an editor, curator, and publisher &mdash; facilitating content mostly written by engineers.
-Since getting started tutorials are mostly hands-on, experience driven deliverables, it might be too advanced for the tech writer.
+Since getting started tutorials are mostly hands-on, experience-driven deliverables, it might be too advanced for the tech writer.
 This is the nature of working in developer docs, especially without an engineering background.
 The tools are really designed for engineers who have a lot more training, experience, and knowledge in areas that we lack.

 For example, suppose the integration assumes access to a vehicle's hardware abstraction layer, as well as knowledge about the way this layer connects to the vehicle's custom infotainment system in the head unit.
 In this case, the system environment might be too complex to wrangle into a simple getting started tutorial.
 It can be hard to walk through all of these same tasks in an end-to-end way.

-Or the tasks might be within the tech writers reach at some point but not immediately.
+Or putting it more optimistically, the tasks might be within the tech writers reach at *some* point, but not immediately.
 The tech writer might need more time to set up environments and walk through all of the tasks &mdash; time that's not available at present.

 {: .takeaway}
 Consider asking an engineer to write the getting started tutorial.
 If you can't follow it, this could form the basis of homework or other learning that you chip away at little by little in your path of continual learning.